crockpotveggies/Powder/README.md

 Powder
 ======

 Powder is event-based processing made simple for Scala.
 It divides real-time computing into contexts, events, and processors.
-Built on a desire to simplify real-time computing, Powder links processors to events via PubSub.
+Built on a desire to simplify real-time computing and make it thread-safe, Powder links processors to events via PubSub.
 The name Powder comes from "powder metallurgy", a process of manufacturing engines using fine powdered materials.

 ## Prerequisites
 You will need JDK 1.5 to run Powder locally.
 Because Powder is built on top of Scala and Akka.